nhtsai/nhtsai/README.md

 ### Hi there, I'm Nathan! 👋

-- 🌱 I’m currently learning about database systems, probability, Rust, and Haskell.
+- 🌱 I’m currently learning about database systems, probability, computer vision, Rust, and C++.
 - 🔭 I'm currently looking to contribute to open source software and documentation.

 <!--